-In the morning of May 30, 1941, two young Greeks, Manolis Glezos and Lakis Santas climbed on Acropolis and took down the Nazi flag.
-It was the first brave act of resistance against the occupying army in World War Two.
+On the morning of May 30, 1941, two teenaged Greek boys, Manolis Glezos and Lakis Santas, climbed up the Acropolis and took down the Nazi flag.
+It was the very first of many brave acts of resistance against the occupying army in World War Two in Greece.

-One of the most humiliating moments not only for Greece but for all humanity was when in April 28, 1941 the Nazi flag, the swastika was hoisted on Acropolis Hill, on the very cradle of democracy and Western Civilization.
+One of the most humiliating moments—not only for Greece but for all humanity—was when on April 28, 1941, the Nazi flag, the swastika, was hoisted atop Acropolis Hill on the very cradle of democracy and Western Civilization.

-It was the day when the German troops entered Athens to take control of the surrendered city.
-The moment the Nazi flag flew in the sky of Attica marked the beginning of three and a half years of pain, hunger and death under the Wermarcht boot.
+It was the day when German troops entered Athens to take control of the surrendered city.
+The moment the Nazi flag flew in the sky of Attica marked the beginning of three and a half years of pain, hunger, and death under the Wermarcht boot.

 Yet, two young men, barely 18, made a heroic move which later proved to be the beginning of the great Greek resistance to the Nazis.
 The two youths, Manolis Glezos and Lakis Santas climbed Acropolis Hill at night and took down the swastika flag, dealing a symbolic blow to the powerful occupying forces.